inkognitro/react-redux-saga-boilerplate/src/Packages/Common/HttpApiV1/README.md

 # HttpApiV1
-This module provides a standardized way to communicate with the API version 1 of the app.
+This module provides a standardized way to communicate with the API version 1.

-## Internal dependencies
+## `Packages` module dependencies
-Requires the saga flow of `Packages/Common/HttpFoundation`.
+Requires the module `Packages/Common/HttpFoundation`, with saga.